 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Ship Engineers job description, Ship Engineers salary, Ship Engineers information, what is the job of a Ship Engineer like, pros and cons about Ship Engineers, colleges and universities for Ship Engineers, is Ship Engineers the right career for me, Medium careers to get into, careers in Transportation
+Ship Engineers job description, Ship Engineers salary, Ship Engineers information, what is the job of a Ship Engineer like, pros and cons about Ship Engineers, colleges and universities for Ship Engineers, is Ship Engineers the right career for me, careers in Transportation